Steak Pasta is Always a Good Idea

 Instructions

-• Cook the pasta: While the steak is marinating, cook the pasta according to the package directions.
+• While the steak is marinating, cook the pasta according to the package directions.
 Bring a large pot of salted water to a boil then add the pasta and cook until al dente.
 Reserve 1/2 cup of the pasta cooking water then drain the pasta from the rest of the water and set aside.

 Last step!
 If you make this, please leave a review letting us know how it was!